Does the hive climate influence bee health?

-The hive climate probably has a major influence on bee health.
-On the one hand, excessive moisture leads to the growth of pathogenic germs and thus to a direct damage to health.
+The hive climate probably has an influence on bee health.
+On the one hand, excessive moisture may lead to the growth of pathogenic germs and thus to a direct damage to health.
 On the other hand, the need for the bees to regulate the climate ties up valuable time and energy.
 If it gets too hot in the hives in summer, for example, the bees are forced to invest a lot of time and energy in cooling (humidification and ventilation).
 If the breeding room cools down too much in autumn/spring, the bees have to invest time and energy in heating.

 A high humidity additionally damages the bees by the unrestricted reproduction and an increased life expectancy of several parasites.
 A dry climate, on the other hand, damages the parasites.
 The larvae of the small hive beetle tend to dry out at a relative humidity of less than 50% (source: University of Florida).
 A relative humidity below 34% inevitably leads to dehydration (source: Current Zoology).